SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/connector-device.md

 ### Invalidate registrations by endpoint

-This command removes the LWM2M registrations using an endpoint Id.
+This command removes the LWM2M registrations using an endpoint ID.

 Syntax:   `invalidateRegistrationsForEndpoint <endpointId>`